-The district ensures effective implementation of high-quality, standards-aligned curricular materials2 that have undergone rigorous, research-based review such as that of the CURATE project;3 instruction that challenges and supports all students to meet Massachusetts standards; and a variety of academic offerings preparing all students for college, career, and civic participation.
+The district ensures effective implementation of high-quality, standards-aligned curricular materials5; instruction that challenges and supports all students to meet Massachusetts standards; and a variety of academic offerings preparing all students for college, career, and civic participation.

-- 1. Curriculum Selection and Use: The district ensures that all teachers have access to standardsaligned curricular materials that meet the definitions of high-quality as set forth by ratings systems such as CURATE, and the support needed to implement those materials consistently and skillfully. - Decision-making processes.
-Curriculum reviews: - o Are regular, rigorous, transparent, consistent, and inclusive - Consider specific district needs (e.g., areas of low performance, cultural relevance for students) - Align to relevant definitions of high-quality instructional materials, such as CURATE - Documented curriculum.
-Curricular materials: - o Are readily available and feasible to implement for all teachers - Align to the content and rigor of the appropriate Massachusetts curriculum frameworks and to definitions of high-quality instructional materials, such as those set forth by CURATE - Align vertically, with coherent student learning progressions - Are complementary across content areas - Support teachers to challenge and support all students - Taught curriculum.
-Curriculum implementation: - Is consistent and coherent within and across classrooms and schools - Includes skillfully adapting and supplementing materials based on individual student needs and strengths, as appropriate - Is supported effectively by inclusive professional learning structures for all educator roles - 2.
+- Curriculum Selection and Use: The district ensures that all teachers have access to high-quality, standards-aligned curricular materials and the support they need to use those materials consistently and skillfully. - Decision-making processes.
+Curriculum reviews: - o Are regular, rigorous, transparent, consistent, and inclusive - Consider specific district needs (e.g., areas of low performance, cultural relevance for students) - o Consider relevant research (e.g., evaluations of specific curricula) - Documented curriculum.
+Curricular materials: - o Are readily available and feasible to implement for all teachers - Align to the content and rigor of the appropriate Massachusetts curriculum frameworks - Align vertically, with coherent student learning progressions - Are complementary across content areas - Support teachers to challenge and support all students - Taught curriculum.
+Curriculum implementation: - Is consistent within and across classrooms and schools - Includes adapting and supplementing materials based on individual student needs and strengths, as appropriate - Is supported effectively by inclusive professional learning structures for all educator roles - 2.
 Classroom Instruction: The district ensures that all teachers provide effective instruction that challenges and supports all students. - Learning experiences for students.
-Instruction: - Allows students to engage with grade-appropriate text every day, with meaningful realworld problems every day, and in scientific conversations using data every week - Supports students to acquire and use complex knowledge and subject-specific skills and vocabulary - Enables students to develop social and emotional competencies (self-awareness, selfmanagement, social awareness, relationship skills, and responsible decision-making) as they progress academically - o Is designed inclusively to account for differences in students' learning needs, competencies,
+Instruction: - Allows students to access and engage with grade-appropriate text every day, with meaningful real-world problems every day, and in scientific conversations using data every week - Supports students to acquire and use complex knowledge and subject-specific skills and vocabulary - Enables students to develop social and emotional competencies (self-awareness, selfmanagement, social awareness, relationship skills, and responsible decision-making) as they progress academically - Is designed inclusively to account for differences in students' learning needs, competencies, interests, and levels of readiness - Centers on challenging, engaging tasks with measurable outcomes for all students

-2 Resources teachers use to facilitate sequences of learning experiences (e.g., lesson and unit plans, texts); also called adopted or written curriculum.
+5 Resources teachers use to facilitate sequences of learning experiences (e.g., lesson and unit plans, texts); also called adopted or written curriculum.